bavarianprayoga/landscapecolorizer/README.md

 Encoder (ResNet-18 Backbone): Instead of training a feature extractor from scratch, we utilize a pre-trained ResNet-18 (weights from ImageNet).
 We truncate the classification head to extract deep latent representations.

-Decoder (Upsampling): A custom array of ConvTranspose2d layers that progressively upscale the latent features back to the original resolution (512×512).
+Decoder (Upsampling): A mirrored upsampling + Conv2d that restores the image to 512×512 resolution.

 ### 3. Skip Connections
 A critical component of the U-Net design is the use of Skip Connections.